Overview

 Opportunities

-Snack food production is at the top of the list in the food processing sector.
+Snack food production is at the forefront of the food processing sector.
 Yellow corn is a main ingredient in the snack manufacturing process.
 Corn chips, salted peanuts, cheese puffs, and party mixes are some of the most popular items in the local snack sector.
-The DIANA and Bocadeli snack brands produced in El Salvador capture roughly 75% of the snack market and are already exporting products such as corn chips and nacho tortillas to ethnic markets in the United States.
+The DIANA and Bocadeli snack brands, produced in El Salvador, capture roughly 75% of the snack market and are already exporting products, such as corn chips and nacho tortillas, to ethnic markets in the United States.

 The poultry, swine, and dairy sectors are also significant users of yellow corn for feed mix.

 El Salvador will liberalize trade in white corn by expanding a TRQ rather than by tariff reductions.
-White corn was granted a TRQ of 35,000 MT under CAFTA-DR. There is also a growing market for white corn flour to make tortillas.
+White corn was granted a TRQ of 35,000 MT under CAFTA-DR. There is also a growing market for white corn flour, which is used to make tortillas.

 Soybeans